-If you fail the examination, do not appear as scheduled, answer no or do not respond to the non-disclosure agreement, or allow your 90-day exam window to expire or you were turned away due to invalid IDs, you should contact your state licensing agency for information on their re-examination process.
-Once your state has determined you are eligible for re-examination, they will notify ARRT.
+If you fail the examination, do not appear as scheduled, answer "no" or do not respond to the non-disclosure agreement, allow your 90-day exam window to expire, or you were turned away due to invalid IDs, you should contact the FL DOH Rad Tech Certification Office for information on your examination eligibility.
+Once it has been determined you are eligible for re-examination, the FL DOH Rad Tech Certification Office will send you a confirmation letter with instructions on how to pay ARRT your new exam fee.
 Once ARRT processes your new exam fee, a new handbook and CSR indicating your new 90-day exam window will be mailed to you.